JoergHeseler/sip-example-999999999_111111111111111/README.md

 ## Background

-The dataset is part of the accompanying materials to the handbook
-**“Digitisation and Digital Long-Term Archiving of Meissen Porcelain Figures for Their Reproduction”**
+The dataset is part of the accompanying materials to the guideline **“Digitalisierung und Langzeitarchivierung von Meißner Porzellanfiguren für ihre Reproduktion”** (Digitisation and Digital Preservation of Meissen Porcelain Figures for Their Reproduction)
 published as part of the NFDI4Culture community's recommendations.

-The handbook is available on [Zenodo](https://doi.org/10.5281/zenodo.15481637).
+The guideline is available on [Zenodo](https://doi.org/10.5281/zenodo.15481637).

 ## Repository Contents

 The SIP is located in the folder [801878_1714646941_Kakadu](./801878_1714646941_Kakadu/)[^1]

+Due to legal and rights-related restrictions, only simplified point cloud and mesh models (STL, glTF) could be included in this SIP.
+These were chosen to illustrate the structure and workflow of digital preservation and reproduction without violating reproduction or copyright regulations.

 ## Related Projects